Disney World Vacation Lies

 Victoria & Alberts at Disney’s Grand Floridian Resort (Image: StepstoMagic)

-Even if you’re not a Disney fan, you can still have a great vacation at Walt Disney World!
+Let’s dispel the myth that Disney World is only for kids.
+It’s a destination that caters to folks of all ages.
+Even if you’re not a die-hard Disney fan, you can still have an incredible vacation at Walt Disney World.

 Article Continues Below